 Since you’ll probably be spending a fair amount of time in your home office, ensure you have the proper amount of space to do your best work.
-Don’t squish into a closet; rather, try to set a room aside that will get your creative juices flowing.
-Be sure to consider quiet spaces that will offer less distractions, as well as a potential place for clients to stop by.
+Don’t squish into a closet.
+Instead, try to set a room aside that will get your creative juices flowing.
+Be sure to consider quiet spaces that will offer less distractions—such as a spare bedroom or den— and serve as a welcoming place for clients to stop by.

 Add some personality to your home office by choosing extras that enhance your décor like a mug that doubles as a pen holder, trendy notepads and sticky notes, and a decorative wastebasket.
 Wrap your bulletin board in a pattern-filled fabric instead of leaving it bare.
-Pick out a few inspirational prints for the freshly-painted walls—or ask your kids to show off their best drawing skills and frame them right up.
+Pick out a few inspirational prints to create an accent wall —or ask your kids to show off their best drawing skills and frame them right up.

-Like most offices, you’ve probably got a lot to store—so why not make items pull double-duty?
+Like most offices, you’ve probably got a lot to store.
+And given that your work space at home is probably smaller than a traditional corporate office—why not make items pull double-duty?
 Consider stylish baskets and bins for keeping things in their rightful place and you’ll add to the already-alluring office décor.
-Don’t forget to repurpose other furniture (like trunks, nightstands, book shelves and end tables), too.
+Don’t forget to repurpose other furniture (like dressers, trunks, credenzas, nightstands, book shelves and end tables), too.
 These can function as homes for your printer, computer or fax machine.

 While you can hide many items in drawers or stylish storage bins, you can also keep unsightly computer and printer cords out of view, too.
 Begin by ensuring your equipment is close to an outlet and easy to access.
 Encase cords on the desk in a fabric that matches the color scheme of your room and feed the cords into a desk grommet (a plastic or metal cap that helps guide cords through a hole in the desk and hides them underneath).
 You can keep floor cords from tangling by using cord winders, tubing or a wire organizer that attaches to the desk and lifts the cords off the floor.

-An important aspect of any home office is incorporating light.
+An important aspect of any home office is incorporating natural lighting.
 Ensuring your office has plenty of it will minimize eye strain and headaches.
 Keep your computer away from any window glare and keep a small lamp on the desk for extra luminosity.